 - Wheels Up

-Sam joined PuckAgency in 2012 and is currently the Executive Assistant to President Jay Grossman and Office Manager of PuckAgency.
-Sam brings an enthusiastic approach and works closely with clients on a variety of issues including banking, immigration, insurance, travel, marketing, social media, equipment, off-ice training and contract negotiations.
+Sam joined PuckAgency in 2012 and is currently the Executive Assistant to President, Jay Grossman, as well as serving the company in a Client Representative and Family Advising role.
+Sam works closely with clients both on and off the ice, on issues including banking, immigration, insurance, travel, marketing, social media, equipment, off-ice training and contract negotiations.
 He also oversees information technology, agency communication, research and development and office management.

 Previously Sam has worked for The Philadelphia Flyers, and The Syracuse Crunch and the The San Jose SaberCats.
 Sam is a graduate of Syracuse University with a BS in Sports Management and a minor in General Management.